wednesday-solutions/android-template/README.md

 - Save the organisation name as `ORG_NAME` inside github secrets.
 Example: `Wednesday Solutions`
 - Save the app name as `APP_NAME` inside github secrets.
 Example: `Android Template`

-| Caution: Respect the of the value inside secrets or else AppCenter APIs might have problems looking for your app
+> `Caution`: Respect the of the value inside secrets or else AppCenter APIs might have problems looking for your app